quantumcomputingdata/QC-App-Benchmarks-Data/README.md

 **NOTE:** The documentation here describes the current set of scripts that have been used for generating datasets from the QED-C benchmarks on GPU systems.
 The scripts will eveolve as the projects that use them evolve.
 For now, they can be thought of as starting points for user customization.

 **NOTE:** The **srun** scripts below use the default NERSC account id associated with your username.
 They do not currently provide a way to pass a different NERSC account id.
-This is available only when using the **run_bms.sh** script below.
+Executing code in a different project is available only when using the **run_bms.sh** script below.

 ### Single-GPU Execution